Paula's Body Shop

 Covert Abuse Examples

 If you were in genuine need of help, and were disbelieved, misjudged, told it was all in your head, or scoffed at, you were abused.
 If this happens too often, it can worsen your health.
 Certainly, you would lose trust in the professional, yet might also succumb to the pressure of trusting them, anyway, because they are professionals.
-It is a vicious cycle seen more often in mainstream medicine than in alternative medicine, which might explain, in part, the draw to alternative medicine for so many more sensitive, intuitive people.
+It is a vicious cycle seen more often in mainstream medicine than in alternative medicine, which might explain, in part, the draw to alternative medicine for sensitive, intuitive people.

 If you have gone to a healthcare professional and they pressure you to do as they say, including coming in for regular/frequent visits, you are at risk of being abused or taken advantage of.
 Oddly, this can happen more in alternative medicine than mainstream.